 Of the easy access from London, with direct flights from British Airways and Virgin Atlantic.
 Because of the incredible vacation I had the first time I went that’s kept me coming back.
 Because of the charm, quality and service of the hotel we love.
 Because it boasts the best restaurants in the Caribbean.
 Because of the warm and safe turquoise waters, activities, and so much more…

-Barbados prides itself on its community of regular visitors.
+Barbados prides itself on a community of repeat visitors

-Cobbler’s Cove also has a full board at great value.
+Cobbler’s Cove also has a full board option

 This is no “all-inclusive”.
-The hotel’s Camelot restaurant is gourmet dining at its finest, and lives up to its reputation as the best hotel restaurant on the island.
-Full board includes whatever you want for breakfast, pancakes, eggs any style, eggs Benedict or Royale, fresh fruit… as well as a full three-course lunch and dinner.
+The hotel’s Camelot restaurant is gourmet dining at its finest and lives up to its reputation as the best restaurant on the island.
+Full board includes whatever you want for breakfast, pancakes, eggs any style, Benedict or Royale, fresh fruit… as well as a full three-course lunch and dinner.
 Drinks are not included.

 Whether you’re looking for a week in the sun or planning your honeymoon.
-It can be action packed with boat trips, swimming with turtles, snorkelling over ship wrecks, water skiing and wind surfing, or it can be more relaxed.
+It can be action packed with boat trips, swimming with turtles, snorkelling over shipwrecks, water-skiing and windsurfing, or it can be more relaxed.
 Harrison’s Cave pictured below is another fun day-trip idea.